kylej21/SportsGraphics/README.md

 `npx vite`

-Three.js and Vite should already be included in the package.json, but feel free to import any other needed packages
+Three.js, Vite, and Toastify should already be included in the package.json, but feel free to import any other needed packages

-# File Organization

-I'm not sure how extensive the project will be, so I've broken the file structure into some modular folders.

-1. public -> This is for all assets like textures, GIFs, downloaded models, etc. Special folder accessible to all files.

-2. models -> The models folder is for all the objects.
-Represented as classes for easy reuse.

-3. transformations -> I haven't added this yet, but I'm thinking if we have heavy matrix mult we should put them in one folder.

 CS174A project @ UCLA with Trevor and Radu